TomMalow/ExtendedPlugin.cs/README.md

 Different version of the plugin.cs exist as DAXIF# PluginSync have been extended to incoporate more function in order to replace the use of

+Example of how to use it can be found [here](http://delegateas.github.io/Delegate.Daxif/plugin-reg-setup.html).

 ## For DAXIF# v2.2.0.7